AIFDR/riab/README.rst

  wget http://bit.ly/risiko-install
  bash risiko-install

 This will create a working development installation and provide guidance on how to run the test suite, setup the server and try it.
+Note if you want to move the installation you need to run risiko-uninstall and install it again in the new location.

 To run the test suite, you'll need the commands::